rachanaSane/rpnCalc/README.md

 • After displaying the warning, all further processing of the string terminates and the current state of the stack is displayed.

-To build jar file
+<h3> To build jar file

 Run : mvn clean install

-To execute the program from command line <h3>
+<h3>To execute the program from command line

 java -cp <path_of_jar>\rpnCalc-0.0.1-SNAPSHOT.jar  rac.rpn.calculator.App